AikoPath/imdb_guest_actor_rating/README.md

-# IMDB Guest Actor Rating impact for Star Trek The Next Generation
+# Actor impact for episode IMDB rating
-Jupyter notebook to analyse the impact of guest actors to a series episode ratings on IMDB.
+Jupyter notebook to analyse the impact of actors to a series episode ratings on IMDB.